 The Nalubaale and Kiira hydropower plant complex, located at the source of the River Nile in Jinja, Eastern Uganda, has been a cornerstone of the nation's energy production since its commissioning in 1954, generating approximately 380 megawatts (MW).
 Earlier this year, South African power conglomerate Eskom concluded its 20-year concession for running the plant, returning control to the Ugandan government.

 Jan Sadek, speaking at a mining conference in Kampala, unveiled the EU's commitment to invest in the rehabilitation of the Kiira and Nalubaale hydropower plants.
 The goal is to enhance the reliability of energy supply, thereby supporting Uganda's industrialization efforts.
-However, the ambassador did not specify the commencement date for the refurbishment works or clarify whether the would be provided as a grant or credit.
+However, the ambassador did not specify the commencement date for the refurbishment works or clarify whether the funding would be provided as a grant or credit.

 Sadek highlighted that the funding would be extended under the EU's global gateways strategy, a program designed to align with the United Nations' Sustainable Development Goals by 2030.